hlc1209/ecem202a_project/docs/proposal.md

 # 3. Novelty & Rationale

-Compatibility is the main aspect that makes our proposed device stand out from other touchscreen solutions avaiable in the market.
-Nowadays, handwritten recognition solutions either work on selected devices or at-least touchscreen enabled high-end electronics, e.g., car infotainment system and Apple iPad.
-Also, the handwritten recognition algorithm of these devices typical requires the support from powerful processors.
-Our envisioned systems is built-in with a small touchscreen to collect handwritten inputs and infer the written characters on chip before sending out the commands/keyboard strokes.
-Therefore, it would be able to accommodate any BLE enabled devices.
+Nowadays, seamless handwritten recognition solutions either work on specialized devices or touchscreen enabled high-end electronics, e.g., BMW iDrive infotainment system and Apple iPad.
+Also, the handwritten recognition algorithm of these devices typical requires the support of powerful processors.
+We envision a system with a small touch screen built in to collect handwritten inputs and infer the written characters on chip before sending out the commands/keyboard strokes.

+Therefore, high compatibility and seamless input experience are the main aspects that makes our proposed device stand out from other touchscreen solutions available in the market.

-Moreover, given the flexibility of handwritten input, unlike the keyboard whose keys can only accept single commands and require a large area for complex operations, our device enables fast execution of complex commands in a very small device volume by binding a custom character to a sequence of instructions.
-Simultaneously, the device has unlimited expansion possibilities, for example, performing calculations on handwritten numbers and symbols and transmitting the final results to the terminal equipment via BLE.
+Moreover, given the flexibility of handwritten input, our device enables fast execution of complex commands by binding a custom stroke to a sequence of instructions.
+Simultaneously, the device has unlimited possibilities for functional expansion.
+For example, performing calculations on handwritten numbers and symbols and transmitting the final results to the terminal equipment via BLE.

 # 4. Potential Impact

 If successfully made, this device could become a new type of human interface device that is compatible to any BLE enable devices not limited to high-end electronics like laptops and tablets.
 For instance, it could be used to recognize and convert user's writings to keyboard strokes to replace the functionality of a keyboard upon user's desire.
 Similarly, it could also become an input device of speech-synthesizer for speech impaired people.

-In short, such device brings in a new way to interface electronics with great compatibility and low cost.
+In short, such device brings a new way of electronic interface with high performance, great compatibility and low cost.

 # 5. Challenges

 # 6. Requirement for Success